LobyIO/api/README.md

 The base URL to send all API requests is https://api.loby.io.
 HTTPS is required for all API requests.

 The Loby API follows RESTful conventions when possible, with most operations performed via GET, POST, PATCH, and DELETE requests.
-Request and response bodies are encoded as JSON and therefore requests need to included the header `content-type: application/json` when appropriate.
+Request and response bodies are encoded as JSON and therefore requests need to include the header `content-type: application/json` when appropriate.

 Use Loby API to retrieve, create or modify data stored in your Loby account programmatically and to create custom integrations.